 I LOVE Susan’s idea of keeping a collage box of bits and pieces of interesting papers!
 I’ve been keeping a stack of papers and cardboard that was destined for the recycle bin, but Susan’s collage box takes that idea to a whole new level.

 One paper that we don’t use is newsprint.
 I can’t stand the stuff!
 It’s so flimsy.

-What papers do you use the most in your house?
+What papers do you use the most in your house for children’s art?

 This post contains affiliate links.